Lawyers who challenged “no-fly” order finally get paid

 Dr. Ibrahim defended her dissertation remotely (years before the COVID-19 pandemic made that sort of thing more normal) and received her doctorate from Stanford in absentia.
 She’s now a full professor of architecture at a university in Malaysia.
 But although she was removed from the US No-fly list, her US visa was revoked (despite her ties to the US and US-born, US-citizen children) and she has been unable to return to the US.
 The reasons for the visa revocation are secret and cannot be challenged in US court.

 A team from the law firm of McManis Faulkner led by Elizabeth Pipkin represented Dr. Ibrahim pro bono in the District Court and on appeal.
-After the trial judgement, they moved Judge Alsup for an award from the government of Dr. Ibrahim’s legal fees and costs, which as of that point amounted to $3.9 million.
+After the trial judgment, they moved Judge Alsup for an award from the government of Dr. Ibrahim’s legal fees and costs, which as of that point amounted to $3.9 million.

 That motion should have been largely uncontested and routinely granted, except for any minor factual disputes about the actual amount of time or expenses.